SimenHolmestad/CameraHub/readme.md

 - Other files and folders not used by CameraHub, such as folders containing raw images.

 # Endpoints
-Using the endpoints in the API it is possible to get images and control the camera.
+Using the endpoints of the API it is possible to create albums, get the images of certain albums and control the camera.
 The following endpoints are provided:

 ## GET `"/"` -> List available albums
 List all available albums in CameraHub and return the names as a json-response.
-## POST `"/"` -> List available albums
+## POST `"/"` -> Add new album
 Create a new album named `<param:album_name>` if it does not already exists.
 If `<param:description>` is given, update the description of `<param:album_name>` with the contents of `<param:description>`.
 Redirects to the album info endpoint for `<param:album_name>` when done.
 ## GET `"/<album_name>"` -> Get information for album
 Returns a list of the image links for all images in `<album_name>`.
 If an album with `<album_name>` does not exist, an error response is returned instead.